kennyskasa/kennyskasa.github.io/Develop/CodeRefactor/README.md

 # HTML CSS Git Challenge: Code Refactor

-The Code refactor is the Development version of the Horiseon Digital Marketinmg site
+The Code refactor is the Development version of the Horiseon Digital Marketing site

 ## Location